Canadian National Vimy Memorial: Site

-The Canadian National Vimy Memorial site is located approximately 8 km north of Arras, France, circled by the small towns and communes of Vimy to the east, Givenchy-en-Gohelle to the north, Souchez to the northwest, Neuville-Saint-Vaast to the south and Thélus to the southeast.
+The Canadian National Vimy Memorial site is approximately 8 km north of Arras, France, circled by the small towns and communes of Vimy to the east, Givenchy-en-Gohelle to the north, Souchez to the northwest, Neuville-Saint-Vaast to the south and Thélus to the southeast.
 The site is one of the few places on the former Western Front where a visitor can see the trench lines of a First World War battlefield and the related terrain in a preserved natural state.
 The total area of the site is 100 ha, much of which is forested and off limits to visitors to ensure public safety.
 The site's rough terrain and buried unexploded munitions make the task of grass cutting too dangerous for human operators.
 Instead, sheep graze the open meadows of the site.

 The site was established to honour the memory of the Canadian Corps, but it also contains other memorials.
 These are dedicated to the French Moroccan Division, Lions Club International, and Lieutenant-Colonel Mike Watkins.
 There are also two Commonwealth War Graves Commission cemeteries on site: Canadian Cemetery No. 2 and Givenchy Road Canadian Cemetery.
 Beyond being a popular location for battlefield tours, the site is also an important location in the burgeoning field of First World War battlefield archaeology, because of its preserved and largely undisturbed state.
 The site's interpretive centre helps visitors fully understand the Vimy Memorial, the preserved battlefield park, and the history of the Battle of Vimy within the context of Canada's participation in the First World War.
 The Canadian National Vimy Memorial and Beaumont-Hamel Newfoundland Memorial sites comprise close to 80 percent of conserved First World War battlefields in existence and between them receive over one million visitors each year.